Towards Vivid and Diverse Image Colorization with Generative Color Prior: Introduction

 Recently, convolutional neural network (CNN) based colorization methods~\cite{Cheng_2015,Deshpande_2015,Isola_2017} have been proposed to facilitate the colorization task in an automatic fashion.
 These methods learn to discover the semantics~\cite{Larsson_2016,Zhang_2016} and then directly predict the colorization results.
 Though remarkable achievements in visual qualities are achieved, unsatisfactory artifacts and incoherent colors are always accompanied.

-In this work, we attempt to exploit the merits of both reference-based and CNN-based methods, \ie, achieving realistic and vivid colorization results on par with reference-based methods, while keeping them automatic at a low cost.
+In this work, we propose GCP-Colorization to exploit the merits of both reference-based and CNN-based methods, \ie, achieving realistic and vivid colorization results on par with reference-based methods, while keeping them automatic at a low cost.
 Inspired by recent success in Generative Adversarial Network (GAN)~\cite{brock2018large, karras2018stylegan}, our core idea is to leverage the most relevant image in the learned GAN distribution as the exemplar image.
 The rich and diverse color information encapsulated in pretrained GAN models, \ie, generative color prior, allows us to circumvent the explicit example retrieval step and integrate it into the colorization pipeline as a unified framework.
 Specifically, we first `retrieve' matched features (similar to exemplars) via a GAN encoder and then incorporate these features into the colorization process with feature modulations.
-In addition, our method is capable of achieving diverse colorization from different samples in the GAN distribution or by modifying GAN latent codes.
-Thanks to the interpretable controls of GANs, our method could also attain controllable and smooth transitions by walking through GAN latent space.
+In addition, GCP-Colorization is capable of achieving diverse colorization from different samples in the GAN distribution or by modifying GAN latent codes.
+Thanks to the interpretable controls of GANs, GCP-Colorization could also attain controllable and smooth transitions by walking through GAN latent space.

 We summarize the contributions as follows.
-(1) We develop a unified framework to leverage rich and diverse generative color prior for automatic colorization.
+(1) We develop the GCP-Colorization framework to leverage rich and diverse generative color prior for automatic colorization.
 (2) Our method allows us to obtain diverse outputs.
 Controllable and smooth transitions can be achieved by manipulating the code in GAN latent space.
 (3) Experiments show that our method is capable of generating more vivid and diverse colorization results than previous works.